JungXue/learn_github/README.md

 Here is a list of supported languages and lexers (by [Jeanine Adkisson](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers))

-I personally have the needs for R, Markdown, HTML, unfortunately I dont think there are option for SAS~nor LaTeX.
+I personally have the needs for R, Markdown, HTML, unfortunately I dont think there are option for SAS nor LaTeX.

-Note that i **DO NOT** add > in my markdown codes, ohter than example code chunks, I only add it to aid visalisation.
+Note that i **DO NOT** add > in my markdown codes, other than example code chunks, I only add it to aid visalisation.

 **Example 1: Markdown **
 ```markdown